alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 Once the command finishes you can open Designer and find your tool under the `Python SDK Examples` tab.[^2]

-Running this tool in Designer yields the following output:
+When you run this tool in Designer it yields the following output:

 ![Designer Output](./assets/designer-output.png)

-We can see from the output here that Lebron James averaged 32.8 points, 9.1 rebounds, and 7.9 assists in the 2016 Playoffs.
+We can see from the output that Lebron James averaged 32.8 points, 9.1 rebounds, and 7.9 assists in the 2016 Playoffs.

 Thanks for reading!

 > [^1]: :information_source: You can also specify a `.csv` extension for the output format by passing `output.csv` to the `-o` flag.

-> [^2]: :warning: If you created the plugin workspace with a non-default `Tool Category` (from the [Creating a workspace](#1-creating-a-workspace) section), then the plugin will show up in the tab that corresponds to the input that was passed to `Tool Category`
+> [^2]: :warning: If you created the plugin workspace with a non-default `Tool Category` (from the [Create a Workspace](#1-create-a-workspace) section), then the plugin will show up in the tab that corresponds to the input that was passed to `Tool Category`